XOP/css-codeguide/src/md/comments.md

 */
 ```

-Of course these things colud be easily combined:
+Of course these things could be easily combined:
 ```css
 /*
     TODO: stewie.griffin@acmecorp.com - cleanup with the feature "PhotoMarks" - 21.09.2015